 1. Overview

-Your Learning Agility is determined based on a number of specific personality traits and motivations.
+Your Learning Agility is determined based on a number of specific personality traits, motivations and behavioural aspects.
+These behavioural aspects have been assessed by your feedback providers or by yourself, if you don't have any feedback providers.